Cyber Insurance for SMEs

 At Aon we have worked with our insurance partners to design cyber liability and data insurance policies that meet the needs of the following sectors:

-* Based on a firm requiring £100,000 of coverage with annual revenue of less than £500,000 (includes IPT).
+* Based on a firm requiring £100,000 of coverage with annual revenue of less than £500,000.
+Premium includes Insurance Premium Tax (IPT).
+Premium excludes £25 administration fee.
 QBE Cyber Response is arranged by Aon UK Limited and underwritten by QBE Insurance (Europe) Limited.

-+ Based on a firm requiring £250,000 of coverage with annual revenue of less than £500,000 (includes IPT and a £25 Administration Fee).
++ Based on a firm requiring £250,000 of coverage with annual revenue of less than £500,000.
+Premium includes Insurance Premium Tax (IPT).
+Premium excludes £25 administration fee.
 Cyber and Data Insurance for Professions is arranged by Aon UK Limited and underwritten by Beazley

 °Cyber and Data Insurance for Schools is arranged by Aon UK Limited and underwritten by Hiscox Underwriting Limited.